bloominstituteoftechnology/Newsfeed-Components/README.md

 ### Part 1: The Menu

-* Import menu.less from the correct path into index.less (follow the lead for header if you’re not sure how to write the correct path)
+* Import menu.less from the correct path into index.less (follow the lead for `Header.less` if you’re not sure how to write the correct path)
-* Select the menu and menu button elements from the HTML.
-Look at the HTML code to determine the class names of both.
-* Write a callback function that adds and removes a class to the menu when called.
-Hint: Look in the Menu.less file for the name of the class.
-* Look at the LESS and determine what Is happening when the classes are added or removed.
-Pass the callback to a click event listener on the button.
+* Follow the instructions found in the Menu.js file to complete the JavaScript functionality.

-### Part 2: The Articles
+### Part 2: The Articles Component

-* Make sure the Article LESS rules are being applied to the page.
-* Look over the LESS to see what is happening, but don’t change anything yet.
-* USelect all articles.
-Map over the array creating individual instances of the Article class.
-* Within the Article class, set properties for the element, and expandButton.
-* Add text to the expand button reading: ‘Click to Expand’
-* Add a click event to the expand button (or entire article if you need to at first), pass the click event the ‘expandArticle’ method.
-* Within the expand article method add or remove the open class from the article.
-(Check the LESS for the correct class name)
+* Follow the instructions found in the Articles.js file to complete the JavaScript functionality.

 ### Part 3: Add Articles